docsforadobe/illustrator-scripting-guide/docs/jsobjref/scripting-constants.md

 ## ZOrderMethod

-The method used to arrange an art item’s position in the stacking order of its parent group or layer, as specified with the zOrder method
+The method used to arrange an art item's position in the stacking order of its parent group or layer, as specified with the zOrder method

 | Value                       | Description    |
 |-----------------------------|----------------|